wp-plugins/clickdesk-live-support-chat-plugin/readme.txt

 **Features**

-* Combo of fastest Live chat, Help Desk, Voice Chat and Social toolbar
+* Combo of fastest Live chat, Help Desk, Voice & Video Chat and Social toolbar
+* Advanced chat queueing
 * Works seamlessly across all major browsers
 * Fully customizable - colors, themes, text, templates & position
 * Supports multiple languages
-* Take chats from online agent panel or IM (GTalk and Skype)
+* Take chats from online agent panel or GTalk
 * See website visitors real-time in dashboard
 * Fully compatible on mobile devices including tablets and phones
 * Built-in help desk ticketing system with automation
-* Live chat conference
 * Advanced reports to give insights into your business
 * Chat now in any language with click-to-translate feature
 * Send and receive files from chat widget
-* Chat transcripts
+* Chat transcripts stored for future reference
 * Complete web visitor information like location, IP address etc
 * Display Facebook and Twitter information on live chat widget
 * 99.95% uptime guarantee
 * Seamless integration with Salesforce.com, Sugar CRM, Zendesk, Unbounce and more.
 * 24x7 support
+* Mobile app to take chats